Committing to Health and Safety for all

 - Good practices and good conduct are promoted so that each and every person is aware of what is expected and encouraged to do it.

-- Hazardous situations, notably those that could potentially be very serious, are reported, analysed and shared within the group to enable the implementation of risk control measures to prevent re-occurence.
+- Hazardous situations, notably those that could potentially be very severe, are reported, analysed and shared within the group to enable the implementation of risk control measures to prevent re-occurence.

 - Errors are analysed and treated as improvement opportunities to help understand the factors that resulted in a hazardous situation and for future prevention.

 - Discipline related to non-compliance with rules is proportional to the degree of individual and collective responsibility and apply to everybody.